-The Employer may initiate a grievance at Step 2 of the grievance procedure by the Manager or his/her designate presenting the grievance to the President of the Union or the union area staff representative.
+The Employer may initiate a grievance at Step 2 of the grievance procedure by the Manager or their designate presenting the grievance to the President of the Union or the union area staff representative.

-Failing satisfactory settlement at Step 2 and pursuant to Article 9, the Employer may inform the President or his/her designate of his/her intention to submit the dispute to arbitration within:
+Failing satisfactory settlement at Step 2 and pursuant to Article 9, the Employer may inform the President or their designate of their intention to submit the dispute to arbitration within:

-- (a) Thirty (30) days after the Union's response has been received; or - (b) Thirty (30) days after the Union's decision was due.
+- (a) 30 days after the Union's response has been received; or - (b) 30 days after the Union's decision was due.